The COVID-19 pandemic has become the ultimate driver for change acceleration

 There are plenty of reasons as to why some digital business transformation initiatives fail to deliver.
 A lack of digital leadership for a start, but also insufficient digital skills in the workforce, as well as little to no goals and a lack of defined steps on how to go about it.

 Then there are issues like leaders adopting a technology-centred approach, hierarchical decision making, an overbearing culture, a lack of urgency and a blurred company vision.
 The list goes on.

 One common false view is seeing digital transformation as just another IT initiative, such as the roll out of an ERP platform.
 Many employees intuitively feel no responsibility, and consequently, no commitment to it.

 Another barrier is the lack of buy-in from the leadership.
 Their behaviours and habits, even behind closed doors, must reflect an authentic desire to embrace change and gradually morph.
-They have to be true role model and not fake it.
+They must be true role model and not fake it.

 Finally, resistance to change is perhaps the most potent obstacle of all.
 This so often stems from various negative experiences such as past failed ‘transformation’, a fear of being surplus to requirements and anxiety of the unknown (better the devil you know).

-The following steps will help towards overcoming the resistance to change.
+The following six steps will help towards overcoming the resistance to change:

 - Focus on the why.